himanshusingh335/exam_prep_app/README.md

 # Summary

-A flutter web app for Augmentik recruitment web app.
+A flutter web app for Augmentik recruitment.